ConnectPre-built tools

 Find the app you want to use

-In order to find the right trigger or action to configure and run, you first need to find the app.
-For this example, we’ll search for gitlab.
+To find the right trigger or action to configure and run, first find the app.
+In this example, we’ll search for gitlab.

 Here’s the response: